cloudera/flink-tutorials/flink-simple-quickstart/README.md

 In this example we are demonstrating how you can direct these alerts to sinks like stderr or Kafka via the logging framework.

-Every Flink application is built from 4 main components:
+Our Heap monitoring appliction will have 4 structural components:

 1. **Application main class:** Defines the `StreamExecutionEnvironment` and creates the pipeline.
 2. **Data Sources:** Access the heap information and make it available for processing.